-One significant impact reported was the reduction in the time taken to children with place adoptive families.
-Typically, this process takes eighteen months but this lead officer reported completion of this process eleven months, potentially meaning the child could be placed with an adoptive family before they are one-year old.
+One significant impact reported was the reduction in the time taken to place children with adoptive families.
+Typically, this process takes eighteen months but this lead officer reported completion of this process in eleven months, potentially meaning the child could be placed with an adoptive family before they are one-year old.